Running your Business

 What do others charge?

-Currently there is no easy answer to this question as different genres and sectors within screen pay differing amounts for the same job title.
-For example: a production coordinator in drama will be paid a different rate to a production coordinator in factual.
+Currently there is no easy answer to this question as different genres and sectors pay differing amounts for the same job title.
+For example: a production manager in the performing arts will be paid a different rate to a production coordinator in screen.
 This will be due to the different amount of skill and experience needed to perform those roles and the differing budgets.
-Likewise, a concept artist with ten years’ experience in animation might be paid double what a junior concept artist is .

 It’s not easy to know what to charge when you are meeting a new employer or client about a new project.
 Don’t be afraid to ask advice from others working in a similar role and to negotiate.